common name: spotted oleander caterpillar moth (suggested common name)

 Larva: The larvae are light orange, hairy caterpillars.
 They have tubercles on the lateral and dorsal regions of each segment from which protrude tufts of stiff reddish-brown hairs.
 On the mesonotum, metanotum, and the eighth abdominal segment, there is a pair of longer stiff black hairs.
 Six rows of regularly spaced large silver-colored spots ringed with dark brown form discontinuous longitudinal bands along the entire length of the caterpillar's body.

 Figure 2.
-Larva of the spotted oleander caterpillar, Empyreuma affinis Rothschild.
+Larva of the spotted oleander caterpillar, Empyreuma pugione (Linnaeus).
 The head is to the left.
-Photograph by Lyle J. Buss, Univeristy of Florida.
+Photograph by Lyle J. Buss, University of Florida.

 Pupa: The pupa is very similar in appearance to the pupa of the oleander caterpillar.
 The smooth, cylindrical pupa averages 16 mm in length and is dark reddish brown in color.
 It is usually covered by a thin cocoon formed of larval body hairs and silken threads.